Loading

 The annexation maneuver is rational but creates compounding risk: legal challenge probability, 2-4 year timeline addition, and the water problem persists regardless of jurisdiction.
 The $7B state commitment did not prevent Linn County from adopting the strictest DC ordinance in the nation.

-RealClear AI runs a full entitlement risk analysis — zoning, approval pathway, water constraints, emerging ordinances, and jurisdiction risk — fully analyzed.
-Before any land is committed.
-Before any regulatory workaround becomes necessary.
+RealClear runs a full entitlement risk analysis — water source vulnerability, regulatory mapping, jurisdictional dynamics, and political signals — fully analyzed.
+Before any filing.